-The Community Health Network for Connecticut administers the Medicaid and the state Children's Health Insurance Program (HUSKY).
-Once an individual or family goes through the application process, they are automatically enrolled in HUSKY.
-In 2017, the Community Health Network for Connecticut launched community engagement hub networks to provide additional support and resources to HUSKY clients.
-The Community Health Network works with boards of education, nonprofits, shelters, and other community -based organizations to meet families where they are.

-Currently, these networks refer HUSKY members to a range of different resources, such as utility assistance, immigration services, and employment services, but do not refer members to Care 4 Kids.
-The Community Health Network has agreed to work closely with the OEC and now includes Care 4 Kids as a program that their networks actively refer families to.
+Community Health Network for Connecticut administers the Medicaid and the state Children's Health Insurance Program (HUSKY).
+Once an individual or family goes through the application process with DSS, they are automatically enrolled in HUSKY.
+In 2017, Community Health Network for Connecticut launched Community engagement hub networks to provide additional support and resources to HUSKY clients.
+Community Health Network works with boards of education, nonprofits, shelters, etc. to meet families where they are.
+Currently these networks refer HUSKY members to a range of different resources, such as utility assistance, immigration services, and employment services, but does not refer members to Care 4 Kids.
+Community Health Network would like to work closely with OEC to add Care 4 Kids as a program that their networks actively refer families to.
+Community Health Network has requested Care 4 Kids program information to add to the resources provided to its HUSKY members and is also working with DSS to see what other channels can be leveraged to link the two programs more closely together.